NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 Design Pattern:

-Factory function pattern - returns a function rather than executing
+Closure pattern - returns a function rather than executing

 immediately.
 This allows configuration during layout building and

 execution when keys are pressed.

-*[Source: actions.py:686]*
+*[Source: actions.py:670]*

 ---